orientechnologies/orientdb-docs/Java-Query-API.md

 You should always invoke OResultSet.close() at the end of the execution, to free resources.

 OResultSet instances are automatically closed when you close the ODatabase that returned them.

+It is important to always close result sets, even when they are converted to streams (after the stream is consumed).

 ###Legacy API